 The statute of limitations does not run while a person is a minor.
-A statute of limitation does not begin to run on a minor's legal right of action until he or she is 18 unless parents file suit before then, with one exception.
-The suspension of the statute of limitation ceases in a medical malpractice case either seven years after the action arises or one year after the plaintiff turns 18.
+A statute of limitation does not begin to run on a minor's legal right of action until he or she is 18 unless parents file suit before then, with two exceptions.
+The suspension of the statute of limitations ceases in a medical malpractice case either seven years after the action arises or one year after the plaintiff turns 18.
+In cases of sexual abuse against a minor there is no statute of limitations, unless the offender was under 15 or the claim is against a school, church, or organization, in which case the claim against that defendant must be brought before the victim is 24 years old.
 Minn.
-Stat. § 541.15
+Stat. §§ 541.073; 541.15